The ALFALFA HI velocity width function: The maximum likelihood estimator

 We use the same implementation of the $1/V_\mathrm{eff}$ estimator as was used by \citetalias{2015AnA...574A.113P}.
-We have verified that we can exactly reproduce their measurement of the \HIWF\ (their fig.~2, reproduced in the upper left panel of Fig.~\ref{fig:hiwf} with green cross symbols) by reverting to the $\alpha.40$ catalogue as input, and approximately by trimming the $\alpha.100$ catalogue to the spring $\alpha.40$ footprint (shown with grey points in the upper left panel of Fig.~\ref{fig:hiwf}).
+We have verified that we can exactly reproduce their measurement of the \HIWF\ (their fig.~2, reproduced in the upper left panel of Fig.~\ref{fig:hiwf} with green cross symbols) by reverting to the $\alpha.40$ catalogue and completeness limit as input, and approximately by trimming the $\alpha.100$ catalogue to the spring $\alpha.40$ footprint, using the $\alpha.100$ completeness limit (shown with grey points in the upper left panel of Fig.~\ref{fig:hiwf}).
 As a further check of consistency with previously published results, we have verified that we reproduce the \HIMF\ of \citetalias{2018MNRAS.477....2J} (their fig.~2, reproduced with red crosses in the lower left panel of Fig.~\ref{fig:hiwf}).
-Our determination based on the $\alpha.100$ catalogue, shown with the black points, closely follows and is fully statistically consistent with this prior measurement.
-A detailed explanation of the small differences with respect to these prior results is given in Appendix~\ref{AppPreviousResults}.
+Our determination based on the $\alpha.100$ catalogue, shown with the black points, lies systematically above this previous measurement.
+However, if we revert to the $\alpha.40$ completeness limit (\citetalias{2011AJ....142..170H}, eqs.~4 \& 5), our measurement closely follows and is fully statistically consistent with this prior measurement.
+A detailed explanation of the few remaining small differences with respect to these prior results is given in Appendix~\ref{AppPreviousResults}.